-In hot weather, or if animals are to be retained for extended periods, bags should be checked regularly, and animals kept hydrated (e.g. placing moist cotton wool inside the bag).
+In hot weather, or if animals are to be retained for extended periods, bags should be checked regularly, and animals kept hydrated.
 Note: Calico bags can wick moisture away and rapidly desiccate animals (especially frogs and some species of reptile e.g. geckos), and if bags with damp sand in them are allowed to completely dry, the hardened sand can trap the animal causing harm and possibly death.

-In cool or windy conditions an animal held in a damp bag (e.g. urine, water) can rapidly become hypothermic and should be transferred to a new handling bag and placed in a protected area if holding for any extended period.
+In cool or windy conditions an animal held in a damp bag can rapidly become hypothermic.
+If bags become wet (e.g. urine, water) animals should be transferred to a new handling bag and placed in a protected area if holding for any extended period.

-In some cases, hard containment methods may be used to store multiple animals held in individual soft containment bags so that hard containers may be stacked for transport whilst maximising ventilation.
-However, containment bags must be restrained within the hard containment so that the bagged animals cannot roll and injure, suffocate each other or restrict air flow.
+In some cases, hard containment methods may be used to store multiple animals held in individual soft containment bags so that hard containers may be stacked for transport whilst maximising ventilation (e.g. translocating woylies).
+Written justification must be provided in your application if multiple animals are to be transported together.
+In all instances, containment bags must be restrained within the hard containment.
+When multiple animals are stored, you must ensure bagged animals are restrained in such a way they cannot roll and injure, suffocate each other or restrict air flow.
 In the case of pet packs, the containment bags can be tied to the diagonal corners of a pet pack.